- slide 1 of 6

 The most significant impact of technology on communication is the spread of the Internet and the possibility of sending emails and chatting.
 In the pre-information technology days, a document often required re-typing on the typewriter before the final version.
 Sending the letter across a distance to someone else required a visit to the post office and a postage stamp.
-Faster methods such as telegrams had severe limitations in text, and remained costly.
+Faster methods such as telegrams had severe limitations in text and were quite costly.

-Computers and the Internet have made easy the process of creating and editing documents and applying features such as spell check and grammar check automatically.
-Email allows sending the document to any part of the globe within seconds, making telegrams and even ordinary letters mostly obsolete.
+Computers and the Internet have made the process of creating and editing documents and applying features such as spell check and grammar check automatically easy and natural.
+Email let us send documents to any part of the globe within seconds, making telegrams and even ordinary letters mostly obsolete.
 The Internet has thus increased the speed of communications manifold, and reduced the costs drastically.

 - slide 3 of 6

 The huge amount of knowledge accessible by a click of the mouse has helped improve the quality of communication.
 Translating a text from an unfamiliar language to a familiar language, seeking out the meaning of an unknown word, and getting followup information on an unfamiliar concept are all possible thanks to the internet.

 Technology allows easy storage and retrieval of communication when needed, especially verbal communication, the storage of which was very difficult before.
 It now becomes easier to rewind and clear misconceptions rather than make assumptions, or contacting the person again to clear doubt.

 The invention of new gadgets such as mobile phones made communication easier by allowing people to communicate from anywhere.
 An underestimated impact of mobile gadgets is the effect they have on the nature of communication.

 - The possibility of high quality communication from anywhere in the world to anywhere else at low costs has led to a marked decline in face-to-face communications and to an increased reliance on verbal and written communication over electronic mediums.